1 in 9 Australians have asthma. That is around 2.5 million people.

 Therefore, the team of researchers tested expectant mothers for nitric oxide levels and gave women steroid medication during pregnancy.

-They found this medication went on to reduce the odds of children between the ages of four and six having asthma.
+They found this medication went on to reduce the odds of children between the ages of four and six having this kind of problem.

 “Implementation of this approach in clinical practice has the potential to reduce asthma rates among a group of children at high-risk of developing the disease,” shares the research team in the Journal of Allergy and Clinical Immunology.